Aeshaa/starter-hugo-academic/content/project/Bechdel/index.md

 This exact dialog that started as a joke in one of Alison Bechdel's comic strip - “Dykes to Watch Out For”, sparked a critical conversation and often comes up when thinking about female representation in media.

-It is a 3-question litmus test to gauge gender bias in movies.
+It is a simple 3-question litmus test to gauge gender bias in movies.
 These are fairly basic questions -

 1. The movie must feature at least two women in it.
 2. The women must talk to each other.